MerosCrypto/Meros/docs/Protocol/Merit.md

 - version is 0.
 - last must be equivalent to the hash of the current tail Block.
-- miner is a valid BLS Public Key.
+- miner is a valid BLS Public Key if the miner is new or a valid nickname if the miner isn't new.
 - time must be greater than the current Block’s time.
 - time must be less than 2 minutes into the future.
 - hash must beat the current difficulty.